- Basic statistical principles of populations and sampling frames (no survey background assumed)

 Discussion will focus on how to access various restricted access data sets.
 Guest presenters may be present live in the videoconference classroom.

-Part 3 switches gears, and discusses the need for and the requirements of replicable science (in general, and in restricted-access environments).
+We discuss the need for and the requirements of replicable science (in general, and in restricted-access environments).
 This part is a live lecture by Lars Vilhuber.

 Introduction to record linking